epe105/agile-integrations-workshop/README.md

 We recommend that you provision about 5-10GBs of Memory per User.
 For a workshop of 20 people, we recommend 4-6 m4.xlarge app nodes or larger.

  - Modern HTML5 Standard Compliant Web Browser
- - A recent stable version of Python 2.7 and the latest stable version of the boto libraries (pip, boto, boto3, and botocore)
+ - A recent stable version of Python 2.7 and the latest stable version of the boto libraries (lxml, pip, boto, boto3, and botocore)
  - The latest stable versions of Ansible.
  - An AWS account with the aws cli setup to use your access key